CodyTolene/Pico-Portal/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** License.
 See the [LICENSE.md](LICENSE.md) file for the pertaining license text.

 `SPDX-License-Identifier: CC-BY-NC-4.0`

+Basically, everything is free for you to use personally.
+I just ask that you don't sell this software.
+If you want to use it for commercial purposes, please contact me first and we can work something out.

+Feel free to build this project for yourself, your friends, or your family etc!
+You can also purchase this device from me directly fully assembled with a case [here](#purchase-device).

+Thank you for your understanding!

 <p align="right">[ <a href="#index">Index</a> ]</p>